Blow Out: Legacy

 The quintessential De Palma film, this study of a movie craftsman investigating a political cover-up marries suspense, sick humor, sexuality, and leftist cynicism into an endlessly reflective study of art imitating life imitating art.

 In April 2011, the film became a part of the Criterion Collection with a DVD and Blu-ray release.
-Extras include new interviews with Brian De Palma and Nancy Allen.
+Special features include new interviews with Brian De Palma and Nancy Allen.
 The Criterion release also includes De Palma's first feature-length film Murder a la Mod.

-The film was given a widespread release internationally; first in the Netherlands on September 24, 1981 and then in Australia on January 14, 1982, Hong Kong on February 11, France on February 17, and Japan on March 20.
+In 2023, Time selected Blow Out as part of their list 100 Best Movies of the Past 10 Decades, praising it as "a film filled with mistrust, one where the ghosts of Chappaquiddick and the Zapruder film lurk in the corners."